chisty/ShortNotes/Algorithm/Sorting.md

 So, basically the `Array.Sort() / List.Sort()` is a hybrid sort, it  selects different algorithm based on the partition size in runtime.

+I have found `Golang` also does kind of same, it also use *Shell Sort* when partition is less than 12.
+Here is the [reference](https://golang.org/src/sort/sort.go).